bgolchinfar/TDI_income_inequality/README.md

-# Minimizing the World Income Inequality: Influential P arameters
+# Minimizing the World Income Inequality: Influential Parameters
 This project is proposed for the TDI capstone project.

 ## Problem Statement